When did you join the Knockerball family?

 What equipment and games do you currently have (KB and non-KB) and what are you considering adding on to your business?

 I currently only have the Knockerballs, 10 Adult and 6 Youth.
-But, very soon we will be adding Nerf Wars to our lineup as we want to be able to offer options other than bubble balls to our customers, so they don’t get burned out.
-We plan on getting the Nerf guns, ammo, and using the Knockerballs as bunkers- we think it will be a ton of fun.
+But, very soon we will be adding Nerf Wars to our lineup as we want to be able to offer options other than bubble soccer to our customers, so they don’t get burned out.
+We plan on getting the Nerf guns, ammo and using the Knockerballs as bunkers- we think it will be a ton of fun.
 We also hope to get one of the Zorb Balls and a small field one day soon.
 Besides the equipment, we also are trying to figure out how to start a league in our area.
-We would love to have all of the various bubble soccer players and affiliates come out and have a tournament!
+We would love to have all of the various Bubble Soccer players and affiliates come out and have a tournament!

 High Schools, Middle Schools, Elementary Schools